 - Kiki's protestations to her English Lit teacher, a masterpiece of Valley Girl, terrible puns and Metaphorgotten:

 "Okay, so, I probably never should have taken this course to begin with.
 But, I figured it was "Medieval Lit", not "Advanced Evil", how hard could it be?
 So, I skipped "Intro to Evil" or whatever, but, how is it that I get an "F" when this guy we're reading, Chauncy, can't even spell?"

 "As I said, my office is open if you'd care to discuss it."

 "Yeah, I'd care to discuss it.
 I'm like the Scarlet Lady with the 'F' on her chest."

-The lead-in was perfect, and the phone conversations were Topher and Topher!Victor compared notes on Bennett was hilarious.
-But Boyd's "Sure, Why Not?" attitude to the whole thing just made me die with laughter.
-Give Enver Gjokaj a medal for that one.
-Why have we never heard of this guy before?
+- The lead-in is perfect, and the phone conversations where Topher and Topher!Victor compare notes on Bennett are hilarious.
+But Boyd's attitude to the whole thing— give Enver Gjokaj a medal for that one.

 Bennett: ....did you just try to tase me?
 I am concerned that you tried to tase me.

 - Some other highlights include Bennett telling Topher his skin is like a pig and later offering him wasabi peas.

 - Adelle acting all seductive towards the Rossum executive, only to grab his balls and threaten to rip them off if he doesn't comply with her wishes immediately.
 Gives a whole new meaning to 'ball-buster'.

 - From "Meet Jane Doe" (2x07):